 It's important to enter a question with a game-plan which you can initiate immediately.
-Try not to tackle the all the different symbols and shapes as a collective but seperate them into individual symbols.
+Try not to tackle all the different symbols and shapes as a collective but seperate them into individual symbols.
 Notice how certain shapes are changing through the sequence and build up the missing sequence from individual component parts.

-Your system should also take into account time.
+Your system should also consider time.
 Work out how much time you are allowed per question and practise completing questions within those time constraints.